 Recipient of the 2018 Academy of American Poets James Wright Prize, she’s been awarded grants, fellowships, and residencies from the Bread Loaf Writers’ Conference, Napa Valley Writers’ Conference, Minnesota State Arts Board, Millay Colony, Ucross Foundation, and Vermont Studio Center.
+In 2018, she was awarded the O'Rourke Travel Fellowship and the Graduate Research Partnership Program Fellowship from the University of Minnesota to research and write about volcanoes in Iceland.
+In 2019, she was awarded the Tulsa Artist Fellowship.

 Savage has studied creative writing at The New School, holds an MFA in fiction from Bennington College, and is at work on a first collection of short stories, poems, and a novel.